 Keep it cool.
 A cold spoon, chilled ring or cloth can be comforting to the child’s gums.
 All the same, don’t give them a frozen ring; extreme cold can be harmful to a baby’s health.

 Offer a teething ring.
-The best is one made of rubber.
+The best teething toys is one made of rubber.
 The fluid inside may break under the pressure of biting.
 If a bottle seems to soothe your kid’s pain fill it with water.
 Contact with juice, milk, or sugar from the formula can lead to tooth decay.
 Preventing tooth eruption is vital even when the baby is teething.

 Try hard foods.
 If the tot is already consuming solid foods, offer them something hard like carrot or cucumber.
 Be sure to watch them because broken pieces may choke them.